Code-Institute-Submissions/Oneminutetotwelve/README.md

 #### I have encountered and fixed following bugs
 - Unable to show google map due restriction in height of the element, solved by changing height of the div in which the function was located
-- Unable to show some function in google map due to overlaying footer element, changed the size of the footer section to avoid overlaying effects
+- Unable to show some functions in google map due to overlaying footer element, changed the size of the footer section to avoid overlaying effects
 - Depedending on device type picture and text are presented in an unsynchronized manor while scrolling through the index page, solved by removing picture and add a colorfilter incoporated in onscroll function instead of using parallax effect in css